lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 typical LPWAN network, see {{Fig-LPWANarchi}}:

    o  Devices (Dev) are the end-devices or hosts (e.g. sensors,
       actuators, etc.).
-There can be a very high number of devices per radio gateway.
+There can be a very high density of devices per radio gateway.

    o  The Radio Gateway (RGW), which is the end point of the constrained link.